Istanbul Memories and the City by Orhan Pamuk

 Everyone who has been to Istanbul has been fascinated by the city.
 I am yet to visit the city.
 So I was keen to read about it from its most famous author – who has been born and brought up in the city.
 And has spent more or less all his life here.
 Orhan Pamuk is a noble laureate.
 I was wondering if Istanbul Memories and the City would be an easy book to read or not.
 I must tell you that it is a very easy book to read – uses very simple language and metaphors.
 If you understand a bit of, Arabic words as I do, you would relate to his memoirs much better.
 Even if you do not – he has gone to great lengths to explain certain words – around which the book revolves.

 The city of Istanbul and the author’s growing up years are two protagonists of this book.
 You get introduced to the city in the beginning.
-And then the author keeps changing the lens and keeps showing you the same city from different lenses.
-By the middle of the book, you feel quite acquainted to the city and its streets.
+And then the author keeps changing the lens and keeps showing you the same city through different lenses.
+By the middle of the book, you feel quite acquainted with the city and its streets.
 And it’s most important street Bosphorus.
 Yes, Bosphorus is not a typical street, but with giant houses on both its side.
 And constant traffic of ferries and ships, it acts like a busy street in the city.
 Interspersed in the narration is the history of the city.
 From the time it was a Byzantine empire to Ottoman Empire, to when it was called Constantinople.
 And as Istanbullus like to believe – it was the center of the earth.

 Pamuk, again and again, takes you through the neighborhoods of Istanbul where the remains of these times stand.
-Some of them in a dilapidated state and some in a burnt down state.
+Some of them in a dilapidated state and some in a burnt downstate.
 He refers to many foreign visitors who came to the city at different points in time and wrote about it.
 He walks in their footsteps to see what has remained of those places since then.
 And he walks with the native authors.
 And tries to see the difference between what the westerners saw and what the natives saw.

 As his personal journey, the author introduces you to his family and family houses.
 Through the story of his family, especially the relationships amongst family members, he gives you a glimpse of the elite society in Istanbul after it became a republic.
 He talks about religion and how it does not exist.
 And yet it exists in the subconscious.
 He speaks about the girl he fell in love with, whom he used to paint.
 And how she was sent to another country to be kept away from him.
 And how this led him to a melancholic personality.
 In the first chapter, he introduces the reader to his alter ego but fails to build upon that or use that in the rest of the book.
 That I think could have been a good way to give diametric perspectives of the city.